GhiathAlshammaa/Frontend/Various projects/Nexxar_frontend_test/Readme.md

 http://nexxar.ghiath.net/

 And from the another side I wrote entire code in one hour, and that was their second condition.
-I usually write better code, you can see it here some of my another projects:
+I usually write better code, you can get a look here, there're some another projects:

 SCSS portfolio
 https://github.com/ghiath2020/portfolio1